|The Crossover Design Cookbook|

 C = 1 / 2π f R = 1 / 2π 2000 5.5 = 14E-6 = 14µF.

 You can buy a couple .44mH inductors and 14µF capacitors, wire them up as shown above, and this will work.
-In fact, many commercially available speakers have less than this for a crossover: in inexpensive speakers, the inductor is often omitted to save money.
+In fact, many commercially available speakers have less than this for a crossover: in very inexpensive speakers, the inductor is often omitted to save money.
+You have to put in the capacitor or the tweeter will melt the first time you turn up the volume.

 That's it.
 Here's our first order cross over: